 In 1996 the Society reconstructed the Carriage House that originally stood behind the Warden’s House.
 In 2001 climate control was added and the textile collection and archives were moved into the new facility.

-Our latest undertaking is opening of the new Washington County Heritage Center to be located on Greeley Street in Stillwater, Minnesota.
+The Society’s latest museum is the new Washington County Heritage Center on Greeley Street in Stillwater, Minnesota.
 16 years in the making, the new Heritage Center represents the rich and dynamic history of all towns and areas in Washington County.
 Visit the site page for more information.

 Statement of Purpose